omelette-bio/cpu-sim/README.md

 # cpu-sim

-this is a cpu simulator, that means it is a 2-addresses micro-assembly interpreter there are 8 registers and for now, 5 opcodes are present :
+## what is this ?

+cpu-sim is a personal project where I try to make a micro-assembly interpreter in rust.
+The language contains less opcode than a regular assembly and the memory management is way easier, plus there are 8 registers to develop.

+## commands

 ```as
 (note: value can either be a digit or a register)